Website Builder vs WordPress: Which One Is for You?

 More advanced plans may cost from $14.90/month for an eCommerce plan to $49/month for a business plan.

 When it comes to maintaining the website, you’ll only need to renew your website builder plan and domain registration.
-Expect paying from $8.99/year for a .com extension to $12.99/year for a .net extension.
+Expect paying from $8.99/year for a .com domain to $12.99/year for a .net extension.

 Website builders can be a more affordable and easier option for beginners, considering that you get everything you need to build a website in a single place.
 That said, as the business grows, the website builder plan may limit your options.

-The cost to build a website using self-hosted WordPress varies.
-The content management system itself is free, but you need to get a hosting service and a domain name to get started.
+The cost of building a website using self-hosted WordPress varies.
+The content management system itself is free, but you need to get a hosting service and a domain name to get started, which increases the overall WordPress pricing.

 Web hosting costs vary depending on the type of hosting and the plan you choose.
-A WordPress hosting plan ranges from ₹99/month to ₹899/month at Hostinger.
+A managed WordPress hosting plan ranges from ₹149/month to ₹699/month at Hostinger.
 Our starter plan, for example, includes 30 GB of storage space, which is more than most website builders’ starter plans offer.

-As you scale up the website, you may need to move to cloud hosting plans, which costs from ₹799/month to ₹5099/month.
+As you scale up the website, you may need to move to cloud-based server hosting, which costs from ₹699/month to ₹2499/month.

 Often, hosting plans include a domain for free.
 However, if the plan doesn’t have that, you’ll need to purchase it separately.